pow123/SWC_2018-02-25/SCW_Git-Github.md

 #see what commitID is associated with the original version
 git log --oneline

-#the commit that includes original file has message "added git_github directory" (or whatever you used when you committed the change)
+#the commit that includes original file has message "Added steps for Git and GitHub" (or whatever you used when you committed the change)
-$ git checkout ad91ea0aab git_steps.txt
+$ git checkout e6a7d94 git_steps.txt
 ```

 Now let's make sure that we have original version of git_steps.txt